samuisa/ARP_assignment1/README.md

 </div>

-<br>**Architecture and Processes**
+<br>**ARCHITECTURE AND PROCESSES**

 <div align="center">
   <img src="/images/SketchARP.png" alt="Diagramma Architettura Drone" width="600"/>
 </div>

-**MAIN** $\rightarrow$ This process handles initialization, creation of the pipes and the child processes, and waits for the termination of all processes.
+**main** $\rightarrow$ This process handles initialization, creation of the pipes and the child processes, and waits for the termination of all processes.
 It also initializes the shared PID file used for system monitoring.

-**BLACKBOARD** $\rightarrow$ This process acts as the system's server.
+**blackboard** $\rightarrow$ This process acts as the system's server.
 It uses select() to simultaneously monitor the various pipes connected to the other processes.

 - Initialization: configures the ncurses environment and sends the window dimensions to the other processes (except to the input process).
 - Visualization Update: updates the display of the drone (blue +), obstacles (red O), and targets(green T) when it receives their positions from each process.
 - When the input process sends the character from the user keyboard, Blackboard process forwards it to the drone process, which updates the drone force respecting the position of obstacles and edges.

+The blackboard is also responsable of the dynamic environment where obstacles and targets evolve during the game.
+It makes disappear obstacles and targets (when the drone collapse with them) and it is responsable to send the new obstacle and target array to the drone process.

-**INPUT** $\rightarrow$ This process displays a non-interactive ncurses legend detailing the keys the user can press.
+**input** $\rightarrow$ This process displays a non-interactive ncurses legend detailing the keys the user can press.
 It captures the user's keystrokes and sends them to the blackboard process.

-**DRONE** $\rightarrow$ The drone process calculates its new position, using the Euler's method, based on:
+**drone** $\rightarrow$ The drone process calculates its new position, using the Euler's method, based on:

 - Its internal dynamics.
 - Manual forces sent by the user input.